msydneyslaga/rlp/doc/src/references/gm-state-transitions.rst

       & m
       }

 #.
-If the top of the stack is in WHNF (currently this just means a number) is on
+If the top of the stack is in WHNF is on top of the stack, :code:`Unwind`
-   top of the stack, :code:`Unwind` considers evaluation complete.
+   considers evaluation complete.
 In the case where the dump is **not** empty, the instruction queue and stack is restored from the top.

    .. math::
       \gmrule